BearLovesBadminton/Homepage/README.md

 - M.Sc., School of Statistics and Management, SUFE
 - Bacholar, School of Statistics and Management, SUFE

+### Working Experience

+- 2020.8 to present: Chaired Associate Professor with tenure in the School of Finance and Economics, SUFE.
+- 2020.8 to 2022.8: Associate Professor in the School of Finance and Economics, SUFE.
+- 2019.1 to 2020.7: Assistant Professor / Assistant Research Fellow in School of Finance and Economics, SUFE.
+- 2018.8 /- 2019.1, Visiting scholar, Simon Fraser University
+- 2018.2 /- 2018.7, Visiting scholar, University of Waterloo

 ### Teaching

 - Mathematical Statistics
 - Predictive Analysis (for MBA)
-- Data Analysis and Visualization
+- Data Visualization
-- Data Analysis and Statistical Modelling (for BU program)
+- Data Analysis and Statistical Modelling

 ### Publication
 - Guo, S., Xu, M. & **Liu, X**.* (2022+).
 Ultra-high dimensional change point detection.
 Journal of Multivariate Analysis.
 Accepted.